 Google launched the Google Pixel 7 and Pixel 7 Pro smartphones in the fall of 2022.
 Here we will look at the flagship Pixel 7 Pro (opens in new tab) and compare it to its predecessor, the Google Pixel 6 Pro (opens in new tab) – which we awarded 5 stars in our review – to see how the Silicon Valley giant has improved the new model (or not).

 The best Google Phone (opens in new tab)s are loved for their ability to work seamlessly with other Google products, and they generally offer high-end features at a lower price than the best iPhone (opens in new tab)s or Samsung phone (opens in new tab)s – especially when it comes to photography.
 The "Pro" models in Google's smartphone lineup represent the very best tech, features, and design smarts, which also makes them the most expensive to buy.

-Google Pixel 7 preorders are available now, and the Google Pixel 7 release date is October 13.
-But should you choose the slightly older Pixel 6 Pro, which will come down in price now it's been replaced by a new model?
+Should you choose the slightly older Pixel 6 Pro, which will come down in price now it's been replaced by a new model?
 Let's take a look.

 Google Pixel 7 Pro vs 6 Pro specs

 The Pixel 7 Pro also has the same excellent display specs as its predecessor: a 6.7-inch display with a 120Hz refresh rate, although the new model does edge being better by offering a higher brightness at 1500nits.
 Both offer Gorilla Glass Victus protection, too.